 The SQL tab lets you enter SQL commands.
 On cPanel servers this is mainly useful to select, insert, update or delete data.
 You can not use the SQL tab to manage the database and database users (you will get a “access denied” error).
 To manage databases and database users you need to use cPanel’s MySQL Databases page instead.

 When you manually enter an SQL query phpMyAdmin highlights any syntax errors.
 In the below example I tried to select specific fields from the wp2a_options table but phpMyAdmin is seeing an error at line 4:

 Image: phpMyAdmin’s syntax checker in action.

-The error is actually on line 3: we forgot the end-quote after the word siteurl.
+The error is actually on line 3: I forgot the end-quote after the word siteurl.
 The syntax highlighting helps you find exactly where the error starts.
 In the above example, the OR condition should have been printed in purple but it is instead printed in red.
 That points to the end of line 3, where the string siteurl was printed in the same colour.

 Image: Retrieving data via a custom SQL query.

 The Export and Import tabs are visible both when you select a database and when you select a table.
 You probably don’t want to export or import an entire database via phpMyAdmin. cPanel’s Backup feature has a much cleaner interface and works faster.

 That said, exporting a database (or table) is easy enough:

 One interesting option is that you can choose the output format.
 By default you will get an SQL dump file (which you can also use to import the data).
 However, other formats are available, include CSV, JSON and YAML.

 Image: Exporting the wp2a_posts table to an SQL file.